 |Study Period||Start date||Census date||WW date||End date|

-Each week: 1 x 2 hour lecture; 1 x 2 hour tutorial
+Each week: 1 x 2-hour online lecture; 1 x 1-hour online learning activities.

 |Timetable||View the lecture timetable | View the full unit timetable|